jlin00/6s898-final-project/_posts/2023-12-12-training-robust-networks.md

     <div class="col-sm-3"></div>
 </div>
 <div class="caption">
     Figure 13.
-Comparison of the heatmaps for both models when passed in an image of a refrigerator
+Heatmap visualization at four different layers for the baseline model (top) and the final model (bottom) when an image of a refrigerator is passed into the ResNet
 </div>